Last updated on : 26 Sep, 2025

 Bottle gourd offers a combination of hydration, micronutrients, and dietary fibre that supports general health when consumed correctly.
 However, its safety depends on proper preparation and portion control, especially in juice form.

-Kidney patients can eat lauki.
-It is low in sodium and has diuretic properties, which help in managing kidney health.
+Kidney patients can include lauki in their diet, as it is low in sodium and has diuretic properties that may support kidney health.

 Bitter lauki contains toxic cucurbitacins that can cause severe gastrointestinal reactions and, in rare cases, require hospitalization.
-Always discard bitter-tasting bottle gourd.
+Always discard bitter-tasting bottle gourds.

 Yes, lauki is low in calories and high in water and fiber, which can help promote satiety and reduce calorie intake—useful in weight management diets.